TimoMiessen/Bachelor-Thesis/README.md

-# An Analysis of possible bias against women of color in commercial Image Content Moderation systems
+# An Analysis of Possible Bias Against Women of Color in Commercial Image Content Moderation Systems

 Type: Bachelor's Thesis